-The inscriptions on oxen scapulae or turtle plastrons (jiagu 甲骨) record processes and results of royal divinations made by the Shang kings and their highest shamans (wu 巫).
-The inscriptions were stored in the royal archives of the Shang dynasty's palace and were discovered at the turn of the century around 1900.
-The oracle bone inscriptions are not only witnesses of Shang belief and religion but also of their system of ancestor veneration and their political activities and military campaigns.
+The inscriptions on oxen scapulae or tortoise plastrons (jiagu 甲骨) record processes and results of divinations made by the Shang kings and their "shamans" (wu 巫).
+The inscribed bones were stored in archival pits close to the compounds of the royal palace and ancestral temple (see Shang arcitecture).
+The oracle bone inscriptions are not only witnesses of Shang belief and religion, but also of their system of ancestor veneration, their political, economical, and military activities, and Shang society at large.

-The political centre of the high and late Shang period was the walled city (guo 國) of Yin 殷, whose ruins (Yinxu 殷墟) were discovered at Xiaotun 小屯 close to the city of Anyang 安陽, Hebei.
+The political centre of the high and late Shang period was the city (guo 國) of Yin 殷, whose "ruins" (Yinxu 殷墟) were discovered at Xiaotun 小屯 close to the city of Anyang 安陽, Henan.
 This capital was the Shang residence since the reign of King Pan Geng 盤庚 (trad. r.
 1401-1374 BCE, probably around 1300).
-The Shang at that time dominated smaller cities and states in the middle and lower Yellow River plain (the Central Plain).
-From there, the power of the Shang kings stretched to the Shandong Peninsula in the east and and Wei River 渭水 valley in Shaanxi the west.
-Enemies of the Shang state were called fang 方 "regions", like the Tufang 土方 which roamed the northern region of Shanxi, the Guifang 鬼方 and Gongfang 𢀛方 in the northwest, the Qiangfang 羌方 and Quanrong 犬戎 in the west, as well as the Yifang 夷方 and Renfang 人方 in the southeast.
+The Shang at that time dominated smaller cities and states in the Yellow River Plain (the Central Plain, Zhongyuan 中原).
+From there, the power of the Shang kings extended to the Shandong Peninsula in the east and and Wei River 渭水 valley in Shaanxi the west.
+Enemies of the Shang state were called fang 方 "regions", like the Tufang 土方, which roamed the northern region of Shanxi, the Guifang 鬼方 and Gongfang 𢀛方 in the northwest, the Qiangfang 羌方, Suifang 繐方, Yuefang 戉方, Xuanfang 亘方 and Zhoufang 周方 in the west, as well as the Yifang 夷方 and Renfang 人方 in the southeast.

-According to legend, Jiandi 簡狄, the mother of the Shang's first ancestor Xie 契 (Jiandi was a daughter of a noble called You Song 有娀 and secondary wife of Emperor Di Ku 帝嚳), is said to have conceived when she ate a black egg that had dropped from the sky.
+According to legend, Jian Di 簡狄, the mother of the Shang's first ancestor Xie 契 (Jian Di was a daughter of a noble called You Song 有娀 and secondary wife of Emperor Di Ku 帝嚳), is said to have conceived when she ate the egg of a black bird (xuanniao 玄鳥) that had dropped from the sky.
 Xie is also believed to have been a descendant of the Yellow Emperor 黃帝.
-The black bird seemed to have been a kind of heraldic symbol or totem animal of the Shang people.
+The black bird seemed to have been a kind of heraldic symbol or totemic animal of the Shang people (see Shang religion).

 Traditional historical sources explain that the Shang dynasty was founded by Tang the Perfect (Cheng Tang) 成湯, who defeated the depraved king Jie 桀, ruler of the Xia dynasty 夏 (17th - 15th cent.
 BCE).
 The defeated king Jie was banished to Nanchao 南巢 in the Yangtze River region.
-Before this event, the Shang chieftains had changed eight times the location of their seat (we know the places Bo 亳, Ao 隞, Xiang 相, Xing 邢, Bi 庇, Yan 奄, Yin 殷, Mo 沬), and after the foundation of the dynasty, five more times.
-Scholars suppose that the Shang people were either nomadic and retained the custom of temporarily changing residence, or that they were forced to move their dwelling places because of inundations or droughts.
-It might also be that the Shang had to remove their seat because stronger neighbours forced them to leave their seats.
+Before this event, the pre-dynastic Shang chieftains had changed eight times the location of their seat (historiographical sources mention the place names Bo 亳, Ao 隞, Xiang 相, Xing 邢, Bi 庇, Yan 奄, Yin 殷, and Mei 沬), and after the foundation of the dynasty, five more times.
+Scholars suppose that the Shang people were either nomadic, and retained the custom of temporarily changing residence, or that they were forced to move their dwelling places because of inundations or droughts.
+It might also be that the Shang had to remove their seat to evade stronger neighbour polities or intra-family quarrels.

 The second ruler of the Shang, king Wai Bing 外丙 (trad. r.
 1759-1758 BCE) appointed Yi Yin 伊尹 to the office of chief minister (qingshi 卿士, zhongzai 冢宰).
-Yi Yin served three subsequent kings, but finally tried to depose King Tai Jia 太甲 (trad. r.
+Yi Yin served three subsequent kings, but finally attempted to depose King Tai Jia 太甲 (trad. r.
 1753-1721) and to usurp the throne.
-Seven years later, the demoted king was able to kill Yi Yin, but he allowed the usurper's sons Yi She 伊陟 and Yi Fen 伊奮 to inherited their late father's fief.
+Seven years later, the demoted king was able to kill Yi Yin, but he allowed the usurper's sons Yi She 伊陟 and Yi Fen 伊奮 to inherited their late father's position of chief minister.

-Other accounts tell that King Tai Jia "forgot about the [virtuous] way of Tang the Perfect" and was therefore imprisoned by Yi Yin in the Tong Palace 桐宮.
-Yi Yin thus acted as Prince Regent for the depraved ruler.
+Other accounts tell that King Tai Jia "forgot about the [virtuous] way of Tang the Perfect" and was therefore detained by Yi Yin in the Tong Palace 桐宮.
+Yi Yin thus acted as regent for the depraved ruler.
 King Tai Jia later repented his faults and was welcomed back to the court.
-The king's posthumous title was Taizong 太宗.
+The king's temple name was Taizong 太宗 "Grand Ancestor".
 Yi She was also the first minister who initiated relationships with the western nomad tribes (Xirong 西戎) and the "nine" southeastern barbarians (Jiuyi 九夷).
-Yi Yin's successor as chief minister was Qi Dan 咎單.
+Yi Yin's successor as chief minister was Jiu Dan 咎單.

 King Yong Ji 雍己 (trad. r.
 1649-1638 BCE) was the first of the Shang rulers who showed signs of decadence.
 Yi Yin's son Yi She, serving as chief minister of King Tai Wu 太戊 (trad. r.
-1637-1563 BCE, posthumous title Zhongzong 中宗), was able to ensure the continuance of the power of the Shang kings over their neighbours, a success that was by traditional historians expressed with the words "the feudal lords turned towards Shang" (zhuhou gui zhi 諸侯歸之).
+1637-1563 BCE, temple name Zhongzong 中宗), was able to ensure the continuance of the power of the Shang kings over their neighbours, a success that was by traditional historians expressed with the words "the regional rulers turned towards them [i.e. the Shang]" (zhuhou gui zhi 諸侯歸之).